sowoi/ghostcms2mastodon/README.md

   }
 ```

-Add webhook location to your GhostCMS NGINX conf:
+Add webhook location to your GhostCMS NGINX conf (in sites-availabe or in conf.d folder):

 ```
 location /webhook {